owl-language/Owl/README.md

 Once built, Owl can be invoked in three different ways:
 1) Owl cli - your everyday command line interpreter, owl <options> <filename> will run a supplied owl program
 2) Owl shell - this interactive shell lets you load files, run them , display their AST, see memory usage etc
-3) Owl repl - a standard read-eval-print-loop, lets you enter statements, and they run as soon as you hit enter
+3) Owl repl - a standard read-eval-print-loop.
+Enter statements and they run as soon as you hit enter, invoked with owl -r

 # Syntax